 - You will be asked to remove any clothing, jewelry, hairpins, eyeglasses, hearing aids, or other metal objects that may interfere with the procedure.

 - If you are asked to remove clothing, you will be given a gown to wear.

 - You will be asked to relax in a reclining chair or lie on a bed.

-- A paste will be used to attach the electrodes.
-The electrodes will be positioned depending on which type of evoked potentials test is being performed.
+- A healthcare professional will attach the electrodes with a paste.
+The electrodes will be positioned depending on which type of evoked potentials test is being done.

 The test will generally proceed as follows.